 - This is serious.
 In Europe, about 20% of individuals have already used their rights through the GDPR.

 - The more proactive you are, the more straightforward and painless your implementation will be.

 - It is not the end of the world.
 You can be compliant without spending millions of dollars.

 All that said, you must start preparing your organization for the implementation of C-27.

-Here are five actions you can take right now to be prepared for C-27
+Here are four actions you can take right now to be prepared for C-27

 1. Control your data collection and management processes.